jelena-builds/AWS-DynamoDB-Data-Management-from-EC2-using-AWS-CLI/README.md

 ---

 ## Functionality
--Created and configured a DynamoDB table
+- Created and configured a DynamoDB table
--Inserted items using AWS CLI (put-item)
+- Inserted items using AWS CLI (put-item)
--Retrieved data using scan operation
+- Retrieved data using scan operation
--Automated data insertion using a Bash script
+- Automated data insertion using a Bash script

 ---